revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 41. Suppose I have an “address” field in “student” collection and if I removes it from the database, will it also remove it from the disk too?
 <details><summary> <b>Show Answer</b> </summary>

+> Yes, one we remove any field or fields from the document or a whole document, it will also be removed from the disk too.
 </details>

 ---

 42. Does MongoDB creates any Index by default, when we create any new collection?
 <details><summary> <b>Show Answer</b> </summary>

+> Yes, MongoDB creates an Object-Id that is `_id`, which also works as an Index by default.
 </details>

 ---